Bracketed/proxy/README.md

 A friendly discord webhook proxy to deploy on your server!
 This is yet to be updated to support caching etc, but what we have right now is pretty good!

+You can also view this on docker hub at <https://hub.docker.com/r/bracketed/proxy>!

 ENV Variables:

 - EXPRESS_PORT